Vitamin D for Good Bone Health

 Vitamin D is necessary for strong bones and muscles.
 Without Vitamin D, our bodies cannot effectively absorb calcium, which is essential to good bone health.

-Children who lack Vitamin D develop the condition called rickets, which causes bone weakness, bowed legs, and other skeletal deformities, such as stooped posture.
+Children who lack Vitamin D develop a condition called rickets, which causes bone weakness, bowed legs, and other skeletal deformities, such as stooped posture.

 Today, doctors are seeing an increase in the number of children with rickets.
 This article focuses on the reasons for the increase and things parents can do to improve their children's bone health — as well as their own.